Simons Laufer Mathematical Sciences Institute

 The Simons Laufer Mathematical Sciences Institute (SLMath), formerly the Mathematical Sciences Research Institute (MSRI), is an independent nonprofit mathematical research institution on the University of California campus in Berkeley, California.
-It is widely regarded as a world leading mathematical center for collaborative research, drawing thousands of leading researchers from around the world each year.
+It is a center for research in mathematics.
+Each year, over 1,700 mathematicians spend time at MSRI.

 The institute was founded in 1982, and its funding sources include the National Science Foundation, private foundations, corporations, and more than 90 universities and institutions.
 The institute is located at 17 Gauss Way on the Berkeley campus, close to Grizzly Peak in the Berkeley Hills.

-Because of its contribution to the nation's scientific potential, SLMath's activity is supported by the National Science Foundation and the National Security Agency.
-Private individuals, foundations, and nearly 100 Academic Sponsor Institutions, including the top mathematics departments in the United States, provide crucial support and flexibility.
-James Simons, founder of Renaissance Technologies and a Berkeley alumnus, is a long-time supporter of the institute and serves on the board of trustees.
+The institute has been supported by the National Science Foundation and the National Security Agency as well as private individuals, foundations, corporations, and academic institutions.
+Jim Simons, founder with his wife of the Simons Foundation and a Berkeley alumnus, was a long-time supporter of the institute and served on the board of trustees.

 History

-The institute was founded in September 1982 by three Berkeley professors: Shiing-Shen Chern, Calvin Moore, and Isadore M. Singer.
+The institute was founded in September 1982 by Berkeley professors Shiing-Shen Chern, Calvin Moore, and Isadore M. Singer.
 Shiing-Shen Chern acted as the founding director of the institute and Calvin Moore acted as the founding deputy director.

 Originally located in Berkeley's extension building at 2223 Fulton Street, the institute moved into its current facility in the Berkeley hills on April 1, 1985.
 The institute initially paid rent to the university for its "Hill Campus" building, but since August 2000, it has occupied the building free of rent, just one of several contributions by the Berkeley campus.

-In May 2022, the institute announced that it received an unrestricted $70 million gift from James and Marilyn Simons and Henry and Marsha Laufer.
-In honor of the endowment, MSRI was renamed the Simons Laufer Mathematical Sciences Institute.
+In May 2022, the institute received a $70 million gift from James and Marilyn Simons and Henry and Marsha Laufer.
+It was then renamed the Simons Laufer Mathematical Sciences Institute.

 Governance

 SLMath is governed by a board of trustees consisting of up to 35 elected members and seven ex-officio members: the director of the institute, the deputy director, the Chair of the Committee of Academic Sponsors, the co-Chairs of the Human Resources Advisory Committee and the co-Chairs of the Scientific Advisory Committee (SAC).

-Unlike many mathematical institutes, SLMath has no permanent faculty or members, and its research activities are overseen by its Scientific Advisory Committee (SAC), a panel of distinguished mathematicians drawn from a variety of different areas of mathematical research.
+Unlike many mathematical institutes, SLMath has no permanent faculty or members, and its research activities are overseen by its Scientific Advisory Committee (SAC), a panel of mathematicians drawn from a variety of different areas of mathematical research.
 There are ten regular members in the SAC, and each member serves a four-year term and is elected by the board of trustees.